 - ¾ cup unsalted butter (1½ sticks), at room temperature.

-- ¼ to ⅓ cup of store bought or homemade caramel.
-(Homemade recipe below)
+- ¼ cup of store bought or homemade caramel plus more for drizzling (Homemade recipe linked and below)

 - 2 tablespoons heavy cream.